Mats01/git-squares/readme.md

 # Git Commit Frequency Graph

+Ever had this problem: you constantly work on some code but you have loads of git accounts on different services so your GitHub Contributions graph looks sad and empty?

+**Here is the solution you've been looking for!**
+Just run this little Python app and it will find every git folder on your machine and combine them into a Contribution graph greener than a golf course 😎

 This Python app scrapes your disk for git folders and generates a green square graph of your commit frequency.

 ## Features